Yvonne Blenkinsop: Hull trawler tragedy

 The women's committee became known as the "headscarf revolutionaries" for their direct-action tactics, which included storming the offices of ship owners and preventing ships from leaving the harbour.
 They demanded that all trawlers have a radio operator on board when they go to sea; that ships be fully crewed; that improved training and safety equipment be provided; that better weather forecasts be sourced; and that a dedicated medical vessel should accompany the fleet at sea.
 The women organised a "Fishermen's Charter" petition with more than 10,000 signatures of support, collected within 10 days and presented to the British government.
 Blenkinsop attended a meeting with Fred Peart, Minister of Agriculture, Fisheries and Food, and J. P. W. Mallalieu, a minister at the Board of Trade, to discuss the matter.
 Blenkinsop asked Mallalieu, whom she called "petal" (a northern England term of endearment) by mistake, if they would get their safety measures.
 He replied that they would, and the medical vessel was delivered just weeks later.
 All remaining requests were subsequently granted, and the campaign became known as one of the most successful civil actions of the 20th century.

-Later life
+Later life and death

 Blenkinsop lived in Hessle.
 Her daughter is a care worker and was present during the death of fellow headscarf revolutionary Mary Denness.
 In May 2015, Blenkinsop, Denness, Bilocca and Jensen were honoured with plaques at the Hull Maritime Museum.
 Also in 2015, Blenkinsop attended the launch of Brian Lavery's book The Headscarf Revolutionaries, a history of the 1968 safety campaign.
 Blenkinsop was consulted by Maxine Peake during her research into the story for a 2017 play she wrote about the campaign.
 In December 2018, Blenkinsop became only the third woman in more than 130 years to be granted the honorary freedom of the city of Hull.

-She died in April 2022 at the age of 83.
+Blenskinsop died from a pulmonary embolism at a care home in Hessle, on 24 April 2022, aged 83.